WebucatorTraining/ssis-55321A/L06-transformations-StepByStep.md

     ```
     [ProductNumber]+" "+[Name]
     ```
-    8. Click `OK` to close the Derived Column Transformation Editor.
+    8. Click <code class="nocopy">OK</code> to close the Derived Column Transformation Editor.
     9. Right-click the **Derived Column** transformation, and then click `Show Advanced Editor`.
     10. Change to the Input and Output Properties tab.